 Ever thought about volunteering for something but DIDN’T know what, or don’t want to sit behind a desk answering calls.
 Well, here is your chance to make a REAL difference in the community and having a really good time doing it.

-We meet the 2nd Thursday of each month for our general meeting.
-You can find us on Allen St every 2nd, 4th and 5th Sundays of the month, and participating in most of the major events through out the year.
+We meet on the second Sunday after the show for our general meeting.
+You can find us on Allen St every 2nd and 4th Sunday of the month, and participating in most of the major events through out the year.